This page contains affiliate links. Please read our disclosure for more info.

 We booked ours online through Lawson—tickets go on sale at 10am JST on the 10th of each month for the following month and sell out quickly.
 So, if you are visiting Tokyo in November, you must book on 10 October.

-The museum is a 15-minute walk from Mitaka Station and a little longer from Kitoji Station through a pleasant park.
-Don’t forget your passport and printed tickets.
+It’s a 15-minute walk from Mitaka Station and a little longer from Kitoji Station through a pleasant park.
+Don’t forget your passport and printed tickets (Lawson convenience stores have self-service printers with an English option).

 6) Wander Harajuku